zc277584121/milvus-docs/site/en/userGuide/schema/nullable-and-default.md

 id: nullable-and-default.md
 title: Nullable & Default​
 related_key: nullable, default
 summary: Milvus allows you to set the `nullable` attribute and default values for scalar fields, except the primary field.
-For fields marked as `nullable=True`, you can skip the field when inserting data, or set it directly to a null value, and the system will treat it as null without causing an error.
+For fields marked as nullable=True, you can skip the field when inserting data, or set it directly to a null value, and the system will treat it as null without causing an error.
 ---

 # Nullable & Default​